 Analyzing xperf traces is virtually impossible if you don’t have symbols.
-Unfortunately the most recent version of the xperf toolkit makes it easy to end up with symbols that takes hours to load, or don’t load at all.
+Unfortunately the xperf toolkit makes it easy to end up with symbols that takes hours to load, or don’t load at all.

 After two people contacted me the same day (one asking why symbol loading didn’t work, the other asking why it was too slow) I decided it was time to document this issue.

 Update, November 2014

 It’s still important to copy known-good copies of to the WPT install directory, since otherwise you can’t be sure which DLL versions you will get (if any).
 The VS 2013 versions seem to be good.
 But, for some PDBs a new problem has surfaced.
 It shows up when profiling the Chrome web browser.
 You can read about this new problem and its solution at Slow Symbol Loading in Microsoft’s Profiler, Take Two.
 And, this new episode shows the importance of profiling your profiler, if only to see whether time is being spent in dbghelp.dll, msdia120.dll, or somewhere else.

 Now we return you to your regularly scheduled blog post.